SalsabeelZubaidi/Capstone-Project/README.md

 - As an admin, I want to approve/decline adoption requests.

-To install and run the project:
+To Install And Run The Project:
 1. git clone
 2. cd capstone-project then cd petsadoption
 3. pipenv install django
 4. pipenv shell
-(create Database)
+- (create Database)
-in your terminal:
+- in your terminal:
 5. psql -U postgres
-enter your password then :
+- enter your password then :
 6. CREATE DATABASE dbname
-login into pgAdmnin and check the db was created succesfully
+- login into pgAdmnin and check the db was created succesfully
 7. change database credentials in DATABASES in (settings.py)
 8. python manage.py makemigrations
 9. python manage.py migrate